munemshams/CMU-Server-Logs/README.md

 - Transformation and reshaping
 - Exploratory data analysis (EDA)
 - Visualization
-- A presentation video for a non-technical audience
+- A presentation video tailored towards a non-technical audience

 # Data Source
 The original dataset is hosted externally in this link below: